1truong9song9hiep8/english-notes/Note10-Articles.md

 Nhưng a/ an không được dùng khi nói khái quát về tất cả các thành viên của một loại.
 Ex: *The tiger is in danger of becoming extinct./ Tigers are in danger of becoming extinct.
 [NOT ATiger is in danger...]
 l.
-The + tính từ (The + adjective) được dùng đế’ nói về một nhóm người cụ thể nào đó trong xã
+The + tính từ (The + adjective) được dùng đế' nói về một nhóm người cụ thể nào đó trong xã
 hội: the young, the old, the elderly, the poor, the rich, the sick, the disabled, the unemployed, the homeless, the deaf, the blind...
 Ex: *The government should provide accommodation for the homeless.